 Any sexual assault or physical abuse, including but not limited to rape, domestic violence, dating violence, sexual assaults or stalking as defined by California law, whether committed by an employee, student, or member of the public, that occurs on District property, is a violation of District policies and procedures and is subject to all applicable punishment, including criminal procedures and employee or student discipline procedures.
 Students, faculty, and staff who may be victims of sexual and other assaults shall be treated with dignity and provided comprehensive assistance.

 In partnership with various community agencies, individuals who are victims of sexual assault or have concerns related to sexual assault shall receive support and assistance.
 Students, faculty and staff who need information or assistance related to sexual assault prevention, sexual assault services, and procedures related to the reporting of sexual assault incidents on campus may contact the Student Health Center, the Public Safety Department Office, or call the Public Safety Dispatch at (650) 738-4199 or the Office of the Vice President of Student Services at (650) 738-4333.
-Information may also be obtained on the Skyline College Public Safety Department website at http://www.skylinecollege.edu/publicsafety/index.php.
+Information about the policy and how to make a report may also be obtained at http://smccd.edu/titleix/.

 Sexual Harassment Involving Students